 If you've been looking for an easy gooey flapjack recipe, this is the one for you!
-With just 4 simple ingredients and only 5-10 minutes of prep time, these tasty treats will be ready to eat in less than an hour!
+With just 4 simple ingredients and only 5-10 minutes of prep time, these chewy oat bars will be ready to eat in less than an hour!

 Am I alone in thinking that flapjacks are highly underrated in the dessert world?
-They just never seem to get a look-in beside a chocolate brownie or a slice of cake so as a baker, I felt it was my duty to bring flapjacks the justice they deserve, LOL.
-Today I'm sharing my gooey flapjack recipe and there will be many more variations to come over the next couple of weeks so keep your eyes peeled!
+They just never seem to get a look-in beside a chocolate brownie or a slice of cake!

 - Oats: Regular porridge oats are the best type to use for this recipe.
-They soak up just the right amount of moisture without leaving the flapjacks dry or greasy.
+They soak up just the right amount of moisture without creating greasy or hard flapjacks.
+Avoid jumbo oats for my recipe, which can cause crumbly slices that don't hold together well.

 - Brown sugar: I recommend soft, light brown sugar for the best flavour.
-Dark brown sugar has a more intense flavour that will overpower the golden syrup.
+Dark brown sugar works too but it has a more intense flavour that will overpower the classic golden syrup flavour.

 Equipment

-- 8x8-inch tin: This is the ideal tin to use for decently sized flapjack slices.
-If you're using a larger tin, I recommend you also increase the ingredient quantities to prevent thin flapjacks.
+- 8x8-inch tin: This is the ideal tin to use for regular flapjack slices.
+If you're using a larger tin, I recommend you also increase the ingredient quantities to prevent thin or burnt flapjacks.
 You can use my cake pan converter tool to do this.

 - Baking paper: To stop the flapjacks from sticking to the tin.
-They can be really difficult to remove from the tin without this.
+They can be really difficult to remove from the tin in one piece without this.
 I recommend leaving a little bit hanging over each edge to make it easy to pull them out.

-- Mixing bowl and spoon: A large mixing bowl and a wooden spoon is ideal.
+- Mixing bowl and spoon: A large mixing bowl and a wooden spoon are ideal.
 You'll also need a small heatproof bowl or saucepan to melt the butter.

 - Sharp knife: For cutting and scoring the flapjacks.